 Construction took several long weekend days, a few weekday evenings, and lots of support from dedicated EAA chapter 1210 members.
 Each wall was constructed and raised one by one, then in late September trusses were put up with the help of 20 volunteers.

-When the hangar began to take shape, more thought was put into purchasing a quality door that would keep the container secure and the aircraft safe.
+When the hangar began to take shape, more thought was put into choosing an aircraft hangar door manufacturer to create a quality door to secure the container and the aircraft.

 Welch had planned to attend the spring Sun ‘n Fun International Fly-in Expo in Lakeland, Florida with the goal to find a hangar door manufacturer.
 He was given authorization to spend community and member raised funds to purchase a door for the hangar.
 Meanwhile, the other members continued to raise monetary and material donations for the continued construction on the hangar.